sorinboia/nginx-experience-azure/guide/5ingress.md

 At this stage the basic install is finished and all that's left is to check the connectivity to the Arcadia web application.
 Get the public hostname of the exposed `nginx-ingress` service.

-6. Browse to the following location and verify that you can access the site: `http://<INGRESS-EXTERNAL-IP>/`
+6. Browse to the following location and verify that you can access the site: `https://arcadia-<RANDOM GENERATED NUMBER>.uksouth.cloudapp.azure.com/`

 7. Login to the application using the following credentials: